adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/contentfragmentlist/v1/contentfragmentlist/README.md

 1. `./modelPath` - path to the Content Fragment Model on which the list is based.
 2. `./parentPath` - parent path from which the list should be built.
 3. `./tagNames` - tag names for filtering the list.
+4. `./orderBy` - an element or property to order the list by.
+5. `./sortOrder` - sort order ascending or descending.
-4. `./maxItems` - defines the maximum number of items rendered by the list.
+6. `./maxItems` - defines the maximum number of items rendered by the list.
 If not defined, all fragments matching the query criteria are returned.
-5. `./elementNames` - element names for limiting the model data displayed in the result.
+7. `./elementNames` - element names for limiting the model data displayed in the result.

 ## Client Libraries
 The component provides a `core.wcm.components.contentfragmentlist.v1.editor` editor client library category that includes JavaScript